MikeWLloyd/tumor-volume-shiny/documentation/help.md

 </p>

 This plot shows an alternate way to demonstrate body weight curves using percent change in body weight.
 Percent change is defined for each individual within study and treatment arm.
 It is calculated as in percent tumor volume change, but using weights rather than volumes.

+## Current Data Table

+Shows the currently filtered data table.
+This table can be copied to your clipboard, or downloaded if required.